GarrettForsyth/sample_app/README.md

 ## A More Sophisticated Blogging App

-To view the finished app, check [here](https://peaceful-mountain-44540.herokuapp.com/)
+To view the finished app, check [here](https://peaceful-mountain-44540.herokuapp.com/).

-This app reinforces the concepts covered in the [previous tutorai](https://github.com/GarrettForsyth/rails_tutorial/tree/master/blogger) and in addition includes:
+This app reinforces the concepts covered in the [previous tutorial](https://github.com/GarrettForsyth/rails_tutorial/tree/master/blogger) and in addition includes:
   - user sign up
   - user login
   - updates/deletes to users (admin actions)
   - account activation, including verification emails
   - password reset
-  - micropost with images
+  - microposts with images
   - the ability to follow users
   - a status feed